 Andrea Blythe graduated from UC Santa Cruz with a BA in Modern Literature.
 She lives in the Bay Area of Northern California, where she writes poetry and fiction.
-Her poetry has appeared in several publications, including Chiaroscuro (ChiZine), Strange Horizons, Perigee, Linden Avenue, Z-composition, Bear Creek Haiku, and Chinquapin.
-In 2010, her poem “India” was nominated for a Pushcart Prize, and in 2013 her poem “Red Riding Hood Remembers” was nominated for a Rhysling Award.
+Her poetry has appeared in several publications, including Nonbinary Review, Linden Avenue, Chiaroscuro (ChiZine), Strange Horizons, Perigee, Bear Creek Haiku, and Chinquapin.
+Her work has been nominated for a Pushcart Prize and a Rhysling Award.